Fontana dei Quattro Fiumi

 Piazza Navona information

-With its ornate fountains, baroque palazzi and colourful cast of street artists, hawkers and tourists, Piazza Navona is Rome’s most celebrated square.
-Built over the ruins of the 1st-century Stadio di Domiziano (Domitian’s Stadium), it is centred on Bernini’s showy Fontana dei Quattro Fiumi (Fountain of the Four Rivers), representing the rivers Nile, Ganges, Danube and Plate.
+With its ornate fountains, baroque palazzi (mansions) and colourful cast of street artists, hawkers and tourists, Piazza Navona is central Rome’s showcase square.
+Built over the 1st-century Stadio di Domiziano (Domitian’s Stadium), it was paved over in the 15th century and for almost 300 years hosted the city's main market.
+Its grand centrepiece, Bernini’s Fontana dei Quattro Fiumi , is an ornate, showy work depicting personifications of the rivers Nile, Ganges, Danube and Plate.

 At the northern end of the piazza is the 19th-century Fontana del Nettuno , while the Fontana del Moro to the south was designed in 1576.
 Bernini added the Moor holding a dolphin in the mid-17th century, and the surrounding Tritons are 19th-century copies.